Eugene-1984/pyblade/README.md

 # pyblade

 Python BladeRF wrapper with tests and experiments.
+Wrapper aim to eliminate a boilerplate code to configure channels and save/store signals as numpy arrays.

 ## Prerequisites for GNU/Linux OS: